 As the year 2017 makes way for 2018, are you dreading getting back to the grind, or are you excited to crush the biggest healthcare challenges in the new year?
 After all, when you’ve gone to all of the holiday parties, sung Jingle Bell Rock, and swept away all of the confetti, you get to choose how you approach that fresh page on the calendar.

 Recently, the Healthcare Executive Group (HCEG) surveyed executives from providers, health systems, health plans and other industry organizations across the United States.
-The two-month, web-based survey asked about the biggest challenges and opportunities executives expected to face in the new year.
+The two-month, web-based survey asked about the biggest healthcare challenges and opportunities executives expected to face in the new year.
 Then, members who attended the HCEG Annual Forum in September selected and ranked the most pressing issues on the horizon for 2018.

-The HCEG Top Ten list inspired us to take a look at the ways we’re helping providers to tackle the industry’s big challenges in the new year – and we can’t wait to hit the ground running on January 1st.
+The HCEG Top Ten list inspired us to take a look at the ways we’re helping providers to tackle the industry’s big healthcare challenges in the new year – and we can’t wait to hit the ground running on January 1st.

 When it comes to healthcare pricing and insurance coverage, many patients experience information overload.
 But at least with insurance, they can be confident that they’re getting the best prices on their prescriptions…right?